-Spatia Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects As per Option 1.
-Assumptions: As per Option 1.
-Uncertainties: As per Option 1.
-Option 3 Likely Sustainability Effects: The overall aim of this option is to locate economic growth so as to maximise potential benefits associated with ease of access to the strategic road network.
-This will prioritise growth of particular types of employment (warehousing and distribution), in which Bassetlaw has a strong track record.
+Spatia Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects distribution), in which Bassetlaw has a strong track record.
 However, this has the potential to limit the diversity of opportunity available in the local economy and reinforce the existing trend of low-skilled/low income labour.
 Development in these areas does not make best use of existing concentrations of the existing population (potential workforce), particularly those in Worksop and Retford.
-Similarly, limiting growth in the villages to the east of the District has the potential limit regeneration of these settlements and limit their long-term vitality.
+Similarly, limiting growth in the villages to the east of the District has the potential limit regeneration of these settlements and limit their long- term vitality.
 Additionally, with the A1 in such close proximity to the main growth areas there is increased likelihood of residents travelling further, to larger centres outside of Bassetlaw.
 Warehousing and distribution enterprises do not necessarily provide a high number of jobs, relative to the amount of land that is developed.
 Any allocations that are made along the A1 corridor may be of limited interest to other types of enterprise, therefore does not offer the flexibility of other options.
 Furthermore, this option will do little to promote a low carbon economy with a greater dependency on road vehicle movements.
-Mitigation:
+Mitigation: • As per Option 1.
+Assumptions: • As per Option 1.
+Uncertainties:As per Option 1.
+Option 4 Likely Sustainability Effects: This option would allocate significant growth in rural service centres and support economic development in the wider rural area, but would also allow